zpbappi/angular-autowrap/README.md

 gulp
 ```

-Now you will have minified version in `dist/release` folder
+Now you will have minified version
-and debug version with source maps in `dist/debug` folder.
+and un-minified version with source map in `dist` folder.

 ## Usage
 Yet TODO...

+For now, check the `example` folder.